vseryakov/backendjs/README.md

     * '''ignore parameters with empty names'''
     * '''Sort''' list of parameters alphabetically
     * Join sorted list of parameters with "&"
+        - Make sure all + are encoded as %2B
     * Form canonical string to be signed as the following:
         - Line1: The HTTP method(GET), followed by a newline.
         - Line2: the host, followed by a newline.